kosaraju333/ansible/README.md

 ```
 step4:
 ```
-open grafana at url: http://your_ip:3000
+open grafana at url: http://host_ip:3000
-Login to grafana dashboard and edit the datasource HTTP url http://your_ip:9090 and save
+Login to grafana dashboard and edit the datasource HTTP to url http://host_ip:9090 and save
 ```
-# Here is the grafan default login details
+# grafan default login details
 ```
 username: admin
 password: admin
-If required you can change grafana login credentials
+These login credentials can be reset according to user preferences
 ```
 # Grafana datasource configuration and navigation snapshots
-Hover on the setting icon in the left and selet Data Sources
+open grafana at url: http://host_ip:3000.
+Hover on the setting icon in the left pane and selet Data Sources
 ![Screenshot 2020-04-03 at 4 49 47 PM](https://user-images.githubusercontent.com/31979627/78356085-8bf3a480-75cc-11ea-9ed0-635edd495c96.png)

 Notice that Prometheus datasource is added and clik on the same
 ![Screenshot 2020-04-03 at 4 50 14 PM](https://user-images.githubusercontent.com/31979627/78356289-e856c400-75cc-11ea-86da-e94d742a07f7.png)

-change the HTTP url to http://your_ip:9090 and save
+change the HTTP url to http://host_ip:9090 and save.
+Post sucess message, go to grafana home.
 ![Screenshot 2020-04-03 at 5 14 53 PM](https://user-images.githubusercontent.com/31979627/78357564-4dabb480-75cf-11ea-9c9c-f6e8daadec47.png)

 Click on the Home button on the left top and select Heimdall-Dashboard